 Many of these jugos have fantastic health benefits.

 Guanabana – a dark green, prickly fruit called a Soursop in English.
 It grows on an evergreen tree that can reach up to 13 feet tall and is native to the tropical areas of the Americas, the Caribbean and Asia – anywhere there is high humidity and heat.
 The fruit has a flavor of lettuce and tomatoes with sour citrus and an underlying creamy texture reminiscent of banana.
 In South America it is used by the locals as a treatment for cancer.
 It is a fresh, creamy, naturally sweet fruit.
 The inner white pulp is edible but the black seeds are not.
-The pulp is used to make a fruit nectar, smoothies, fruit juice drink as well as candies, sorbets and as an ice cream flavoring.
+The pulp is used to make a fruit nectar, smoothies, fruit juice drinks as well as candies, sorbets and as an ice cream flavoring.
 The taste is a combination of lime, strawberry and banana.

 Make the jugo with or without milk.
 Just add a little water or milk and blend.
 Add ice cubes to the finished product.
 It is one of the most popular fruits in Colombia, matures quickly and can be eaten fresh.
 You can eat the insides of the fruit, not the skin, or in a juice with milk or with water and a little lime juice.